SiteRelEnby/anduril2/README.md

 Note that my automated docker builds of my own projects and tools are multiarch but I have only personally tested on amd64, I can't think of any specific reason it wouldn't work on ARM though.

 ### Changes
-* Fix bug (full path creation causes issues one some of my boxen when trying to mount a filesystem with subdirs, and is in general useless)
+* Fix bug (full path creation causes issues on some of my boxen when trying to mount a filesystem with subdirs, and is in general useless)
 * Added a proper entrypoint script
   * Checks for the source directory being mounted at different paths under `/src`
-  * Return non-zero on build failure
+  * Return non-zero on build failure (useful for CI/CD pipelines etc.)

 ## Scripts